devopsengineerDan/Daniel_project/README.md

 🧨🧨🧨 LESS KNOWLEDGE OF YOU -----> MORE KNOWLEDGE OF THE ENVIRONMENT
 +++++++++++++++++++++
 🧨🧨🧨 LIFE IS WHAT YOU MAKE OF IT
-🧨🧨🧨 DO ALL AND WHAT IS NECESSARY TO SUCCEED
+🧨🧨🧨 DO ALL AND WHAT IS NECESSARY TO SUCCEED [DIRECTOR && ACTOR]

 ----------------------------------------------------------------------------------------------------------
 🧨 SILENCE
 SECURITY + INNOVATION [ADVANCE]
+                                   🧨 CONSIOUS
                                    TIME [OBSERVATION THEN WORD] ===> NEUTRAL
               REVIEW [WAY]
                                    ACTION [REALITY THEN REFLECTION]